pramnora/clisp/README.md

 *NOTE*: LISP processing type of programming languages tend to use a lot of circular brackets in their code: ((())).

+LISP, is said to be the 2nd high level programming language, which was invented by John Mcarthy; the first high level programming language being, FORTRAN.

 -----

 ## Download CLISP